karenrds/book-manager-api-with-spring-profiles/README.md

 # 📖 Minimalist Book Manager API

 ## Introduction
-This is a starter repository for the Minimalist Book Manager API demonstrating the structure for Externalised Configuration using Application.Properties and Spring Profiles and providing examples of H2 In-Memory Database and MySQL Database connections.
+This is a starter repository for the Minimalist Book Manager API use of SpringFox and SpringFox Swagger UI to produce Swagger API documentation.

 ### Pre-Requisites
 - Java SE Development Kit 11